Carreau/phd-dissertation/parts/part2.rst

 ================
 ..
 3

-Oocyte culture, collection and micro injection where done at College de France by Maria Almonacid.
+Oocyte culture, collection, and micro injection?, were done at the College de France by Maria Almonacid.

 Oocytes were collected from 11 to 15 week old mice (WT), fmn2-/- as previously described in :cite:`Holubcova2013` and maintained in Prophase I in M2+BSA supplemented with  1µM Milrinone.
-Oocyte are then injected with cRNA  using a micro-injector Eppendorf FemtoJet.
+Oocyte were then injected with cRNA,  using a micro-injector Eppendorf FemtoJet.
 Imaging was carried out at :math:`37^\circ{}C`.